Copywriting is often labelled as “wordsmithing.” A wordsmith is someone who uses words to sell a product, a service, or an idea.

 For example, they tested how people would react when they were told a certain statement.
 Here’s what research discovered.

-According to the study, subjects in the second test felt that the speaker was more believable.
+According to the study, subjects in the second test felt the speaker was more believable.
 They had higher recall scores.
 Physiologically, they felt more relaxed and comfortable with the speaker.
 They felt a certain “connection.”

 Kinesics is the science of body language.
 Nonverbal gestures, postures, and facial expressions that communicate nonverbally with others various physical, mental, or emotional states.